Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: The Trace-Opt Algorithm

 \section{The \textsc{Trace-Opt} Algorithm}

-\hme{We now present our \textsc{Trace-Opt} Algorithm, which chains \hme{together} consecutive short descent steps and uses line-search until it minimizes the function $f$ over the linear segments of projections curve.
+{We now present our \textsc{Trace-Opt} Algorithm, which chains {together} consecutive short descent steps and uses line-search until it minimizes the function $h$ over the linear segments of projections curve (until we hit the step-size $1/L$, where $L$ is the smoothness constant).
 That way we are guaranteed progress that is at least as that of a single PGD step with fixed $1/L$ step size.
 One important property of {\sc Trace-Opt} is that it only requires one gradient oracle call.
-Also, if we know the smoothness constant $L$, then {\sc Trace-Opt} can be terminated early once we have traced the projections curve until we reach the PGD step with a fixed $1/L$ step size.
 The complete description of the algorithm is give below in Algorithm \ref{alg: tracing PW proj opt}. }